Windows CMD Commands: Mastering the Command Prompt

 The command sorts the file contents and prints the result to the console.

-For example, to load start a new command-prompt session with the title "Hello, world!" and set the path to C:\. enter the following command:
+For example, to open a new Command Prompt session with the title "Hello, world!" and set the path to C:\. enter the following command:

 start "Hello, world!" /d C:\